xalaida/laravel-nuxt-docker/README.md

 ##### TODO LIST:
 - [ ] pass all logs into storage/logs directory
+- [ ] add a command for reinstallation frameworks from scratch
 - [ ] add a mysql branch
 - [ ] add a prod build
 - [ ] migrate to SSL